esh4rak/Event-Calendar/README.md

 03. Calendar of a week view
 04. Insert data in Firebase
 05. Retrive Data
-06. View Details
-07. Update Data
+06. Update Data
-08. Delete Datas
+07. Delete Datas